Vril Society: Summary of the research situation

 A comparison between Ley's memoirs and the contents of the RAG writings leads to the conclusion that the "Truth Society" and the RAG could actually have been the same group.
 However, it seems to have only had a short-term and marginal significance in the occult scene of the time.
 There is no evidence of RAG in official registers, nor are there any records of its publications at the time in the archives of the Otto Wilhelm Barth publishing house.
 No further issues of either the Zeitschrift für Weltdynamismus or the Archiv für Alchemistische Forschung, which was published jointly with it, appeared.
 No documents exist for the period after 1930 that prove RAG's continued existence or influence on other circles.
 Nor can RAG's claim that it possessed "Vril" technology be regarded as proof that it actually succeeded in using it.
 Above all, however, it does not seem to be relevant to the invention of a Vril company after 1945 whether Willy Ley had actually referred to RAG: as will become clear below, later authors were at best inspired by Ley's statements for their own fantasies.
 Nonetheless, this group later formed a central building block for justifying the legends of the secret activities of a "Vril Society" in Germany from the 1920s to the 1940s.

 Origin of the legends

 In the period after the Second World War, numerous conspiracy theory and pseudohistorical interpretations of the Third Reich developed. pseudo-historical interpretations of the Third Reich, in which occult elements played a central role.
 In this context, the "Vril" concept and the aforementioned references to occultist groups were also cited as historical evidence.
 The earliest reference to an alleged secret society with the name "Vril Society" can be found in a publication from 1960.
-Since then, the topic has been taken up again and again in several variations in conspiracy theory and esoteric literature. literature again and again.
+Since then, the topic has been taken up again and again in several variations in conspiracy theory and esoteric literature.
 While the first versions of this legend still rejected National Socialism, more recent versions of the legend directly or indirectly serve a positive reinterpretation of the Third Reich.